 Samal Island or the Island Garden City of Samal in Davao del Norte, Mindanao is known as the largest resort city in the Philippines since it's home to more than 30 resorts with over 1,000 rooms.

-Being just 2km away from Davao City via a ferry ride, Samal Island is a top tourist destination for travelers visiting the capital city of Mindanao.
+Being just 2km away from Davao City via a ferry ride, Samal Island is one of the top tourist spots for travelers visiting the capital city of Mindanao.
 It's blessed with pristine beaches and incredible snorkeling and diving sites aside from luxury to budget resorts that make for the ultimate tropical getaway.

 For beach lovers planning a holiday or a honeymoon in the Philippines, this travel guide will help you plan your trip from going there to plotting all your Samal Island tours and activities.

 Samal Island situates on the part of Mindanao that encounters few typhoons, making it an ideal destination most of the year.

 Dry Season | December to May